grizzlychair/traffic-thief/README.md

 ## Updating OpenTTD

 Just re-run the script.
 It queries the GitHub Releases API at runtime and always downloads the latest stable version, so no manual version editing is needed.
-Your `save/`, `newgrf/`, and `data/config/` directories will be left intact since `mkdir -p` won't clobber existing folders.
+Your `data/config/` directory will be left intact since `mkdir -p` won't clobber existing folders.

 ## Directory structure after install

 ```
 USB/
 └── openttd/
     ├── openttd            # game binary
     ├── launch-OpenTTD.sh  # portable launcher
-    ├── save/            # savegames
-    ├── newgrf/          # NewGRF mods
     └── data/
-        └── config/      # openttd.cfg lives here
+        └── config/        # openttd.cfg, saves, and downloaded content live here
 ```

 ## Notes

-- NewGRFs downloaded in-game via the content downloader will land in the correct location automatically.
+- NewGRFs and other content downloaded in-game are stored in `data/config/content_download/` on the drive automatically.
+Manual GRF files can be placed in `data/config/newgrf/`.
 - The script targets `x86_64` (64-bit) Linux only.
 - If running on a machine with a significantly older glibc, the generic binary may fail to launch.
 In that case, install OpenTTD from that machine's package manager and copy your saves across manually.